lithnet/access-manager-docs/help-and-support/app-pages/auditing-page.md

 Specifies the `Content-Type` header used in the HTTP request.
 This will almost always be `application/json` for a JSON payload.
 If your web hook target requires a different value, then specify that here.

+#### Custom HTTP headers

+Specifies any additional HTTP headers to be included in the HTTP request.
+All header values are securely encrypted within the Access Manager database.

+Clicking the `Add...` button will allow you to add additional headers for this webhook.

 #### Audit message content

 Edits the JSON file used as a template for an audit event.